defdeveu/txt.courses/courses/secure-development-in-java.md

 ## About the course

-{% tabs %}
-{% tab title="Properties" %}
+### Properties

-**title**: Secure development in Java/JEE
+`title` **Secure development in Java/JEE**

+`revision` R1811i %wip

-**audience**: senior/medior developers, lead devs, testers and security champions \(mostly comprehensible for juniors as well\)
+`audience` senior/medior developers, lead devs, testers and security champions \(mostly comprehensible for juniors as well\)

-**duration**: 2 days \(12 hrs education time\) in the standard case
+`duration` 2 days \(12 hrs education time\) in the standard case

-**options**: DIY code and ASVS audit; [assisted code-review lab](../modules/assisted-code-review-lab.md); [S-SDLC playbook](../modules/s-sdlc-playbook.md)
+`options` DIY code and ASVS audit; [assisted code-review lab](../modules/assisted-code-review-lab.md); [S-SDLC playbook](../modules/s-sdlc-playbook.md)

-**already delivered to**: Logmein, Siemens, AEGON
+`already delivered to` Logmein, Siemens, AEGON
-{% endtab %}

-{% tab title="Disclaimer" %}
-This document describes a subject under discussion.
-The agenda of the training and the particulars of the planned delivery may change during further iterations of the discussion.
-{% endtab %}

-{% tab title="Revision" %}
-R1811i %wip
-{% endtab %}
-{% endtabs %}
+With the Secure development in Java/JEE course we deliver a complete set of knowledge and practicing.
+We can on the fly flex the course to meet the level and the experiences of the audience.

+### Prerequisites

+We assume that the developers attending the Java secdev course:

+* are familiar with the Java language and with JEE
+* understand the HTTP protocol, HTML and Javascript
+* are familiar with basic security features of an enterprise application \(authentication, authorization, the concept of a session\)
+* have Java \(JDK\) and a suitable IDE installed on their laptop \(labs desktop\)

 ### Agenda ingredients

+{% hint style="info" %}
-The below [agenda](secure-development-in-java.md#agenda) represents a collection of topics and classes we deliver on a course, normally or optionally, in depth or in a short version depending on the needs of the client and the actual audience.
+The below agenda represents a collection of topics and classes we deliver on a course, normally or optionally, in depth or in a short version depending on the needs of the client and the actual audience.
 The below agenda does not represent a lineup of the topics and classes.
+{% endhint %}

 For many of the topics in the below agenda we prepare demos, code fixing exercises, and DIY practices.
 Most of the hands-ons and other practical exercises are available as cloud instances developed and hosted by defdev.eu.

 A defdev course for developers consists of the following ingredients: